 How does acupuncture work?

 When I received my first acupuncture treatment, I felt a sheet of energy move deeper in my body than I ever had before.
 Acupuncture is known to stimulate movement along what’s called “meridians.”
-These coordinated movements optimize circulation of energy and fluids which prompt faster and better healing.
+These coordinated movements optimize circulation of energy and fluids which prompt faster and better healing and natural function.

-Acupuncture meridians are specialized energetic pathways of connective tissue shadowing and surrounding important vessels and structures connecting to the organs, spinal cord and brain.
-These pathways cross-communicate bioelectrically and travel through the whole course of the body.
+Acupuncture meridians are specialized energetic pathways of connective tissue shadowing and surrounding important vessels and structures, including connections with the organs, spinal cord and brain.
+These pathways cross-communicate bio-electrically and travel through the entire body.

 Meridians continually strive towards wellbeing for the organism and protecting the vital organs.
 Acupuncture engages these intelligent meridians, prompting profound self-healing at the level of the central nervous system, in addition to local healing in the region of each needle.

 Acupuncture is best used as preventive medicine by regularly toning the body’s systems and nipping dysfunction in the bud.
-Acupuncture is curative medicine in many cases, given enough time and where the conditions in an individual’s body are physiologically healable.
-Each person has unique “self-healing potential,” involving genetics, lifestyle, age and physiological condition.
+Acupuncture is curative medicine with frequent application and when conditions are physiologically healable.
+Each person has a unique “self-healing potential” involving genetics, lifestyle, age & physiological condition.

 This image represents a remarkable way to think of an acupoint.
 We have layer upon layer of tissues in our body.
 Acupoints are typically natural depressions in the muscle felt during palpation.

 Perhaps we can understand these depressions, by virtue of their shape, as speeding communication of energy from one layer of tissue to another.
-Because the morphology of the fascia dips in, these areas naturally funnel energy or what practitioners call “qi“.
+Because the morphology of the fascia dips in, these areas naturally funnel energy or what practitioners call “qi.”
 Many acupoints are located at junctions where a nerve runs along and penetrates into the deep fascia.
+The acupuncture needle stimulates the surrounding field of energy and blood flow around the nerve.

 The acupuncture needle is stainless steel, sterile, disposable, micro-thin and flexible.
 It conducts energy, promoting circulation and metabolism.
-Acupuncture improves diverse conditions because it stimulates physiological self-healing.
+Acupuncture improves diverse conditions because it stimulates natural, physiological cellular self-healing.

-At the acupoint, the needle actually stretches muscle fibers, triggering a reset response; and creates a “micro-lesion.”
-The local tissue response is healing and anti-inflammatory.
-Blood vessels dilate and flood the area with immune cells, ready to begin the repair process.
+At the acupoint, the needle actually stretches muscle fibers, triggering a reset response, & creates a microlesion or microwound.
+The local tissue healing response is anti-inflammatory.
+Blood vessels dilate & flood the area with immune cells, ready to begin the repair process.
 The immune system activates healing factors in the immediate area as well as holistically through the central nervous system.

 The benefits of acupuncture exceed local healing at the acupoint.
 Peripheral sensory nerves immediately communicate to the spinal cord and brain.
 Endorphins are released, which relieve pain and relax tissues, enhancing circulation and healing.
 Endorphins have value in the body beyond just feeling good.
 Research shows that for several days after acupuncture or massage, the positive chemical effects of endorphins continue in the bloodstream during which time your body is receiving the chemical signal to heal.